-Over 196 schools and 19 mental health organizations partner with MindPeace to provide access to school based mental health services.
+Over 238 schools and 23 mental health organizations partner with MindPeace to provide access to school based mental health services.

 To reach a therapist or to make a referral, click on the ‘Counseling Support’ dropdown below.
 There is a shortage of therapists across the region, state and country.
 If you have trouble finding help please contact MindPeace 513.803-0844.

-State of Mind Speaker Series »Mental Health & Wellness Videos and Live Webinars
+State of Mind Speaker Series »Mental Health & Wellness Videos

 Back To School Tools